 Placing the human needs and rights of every child and young person at the centre of education

 All staff, pupils and the wider school community continue to engage with UNCRC and the Rights Respecting School.
-The Rights respecting Steering Group have worked together to ensure that all classes engage with rights based learning through stage specific lessons and school assemblies.
+The Rights Respecting Steering Group have worked together to ensure that all classes engage with rights based learning through stage specific lessons and school assemblies.
 This has been supported through engagement with partners and the school was awarded UNCRC Silver Status.

 Evidence showed that "pupils were able to confidently discuss rights, key concepts...demonstrating a deep understanding and reflecting on how they shape our society".
 The conversations during the assessment revealed a strong commitment to children's rights and that rights principles and language were helping to build mutually respectful relationships.
 It was also noted that there was a "wide range of opportunities for children's voices to shape school life, including the various committees" and that pupils were confident that the school supported their right to safety and health.

-The Fair Trade Committee continued to inform and teach classes about the importance of this initiative and the positive impact Fair Trade can have on global scale.
+The Fair Trade Committee continued to inform and teach classes about the importance of this initiative and the positive impact Fair Trade can have on a global scale.
 Pupils organised and ran the Fair Trade shop in conjunction with Gavin’s Mill.
-All children recognise their Global Citizenship responsibility through dedicated lessons based on the UN sustainability goals.
+All children recognise their Global Citizenship responsibility through dedicated lessons based on the United Nations sustainability goals.
+Continued awareness raising of The Promise has taken place with staff.

 Improvement in children and young people’s health and wellbeing

-The school monitors the H&WB of all pupils through age-appropriate mechanisms during year.
+The school monitors the H&WB of all pupils through age-appropriate mechanisms throughout the year.
 This information is used by teachers to inform their class practise and offer targeted support where necessary.
 Pupils have accessed specialist counselling services, taken part in High School Group Transition sessions with Lifelink and been supported by the Nurture teacher who is LIAM trained (Let’s Introduce Anxiety Management).
 The school continues to discuss wellbeing and readiness to learn through ‘Zones of Regulation’ that is embedded across all stages.
-Children with ASN requirements are supported effectively.
+Children with Additional Support Needs requirements are supported effectively.

-Comprehensive class transition and handover processes ensures that the needs of all pupils is discussed before the start of the new term.
+Comprehensive class transition and handover processes ensures that the needs of all pupils are discussed before the start of the new term.
 Whole school ‘enhanced transition’ allows all teachers to meet specific pupils in their new class before school stops in June and have a visit to their new class.
 Transition booklets are also used widely across the school for identified pupils.
 Children starting Primary 1 are welcome to visit the school grounds during the summer and scan QR codes that link to short information videos.
 Those children who attend Holy Family EYC have also had the opportunity participate in current P1 learning events and have attended school events.

-There is ‘Snack Station’ where all pupils can access fruit for breaks and pupils are encouraged to refill water bottles throughout the day in class.
+There is a ‘Snack Station’ where all pupils can access fruit for breaks and pupils are encouraged to refill water bottles throughout the day in class.
 This has been further supported at lunch with water available to all children.
 Refillable bottles continue to be encouraged across the whole school.

 The school promotes participation in Bike-ability, EDC Dance-fest, athletics coaching /team events and local festivals.
 The school also has also participated in local and regional quizzes and art competitions.
 Both P6 and P7 teams won the local Rotary Quiz, with P7 finishing third in the Regional final.